Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for violinists.

 Jan Hanuš Sitt was better known as Hans Sitt.
 He was a Bohemian violinist, composer, and an important violin pedagogue who served as the faculty of Leipzig Conservatory.
 Sitt was perhaps better known for his wide range of etudes or technical studies, but he also composed several violin concertos and concertinos.

 - Concertino in E minor, Op.31

 This concertino is rather demanding as it is a full-length three movements work, with all movements being connected.
 It is played only in the first to third positions, as indicated in the title.
-Despite that, the music is technically complex as it encompass a wide range of bowings and articulations.
+Despite that, the music is technically complex as it encompasses a wide range of bowings and articulations.
 There are also many instances of extended etude-like passage, something that can be found in a lot of his works.

 Jean-Baptiste Accolay (1833-1900)

 Accolay was a Belgian violinist and composer, his Concerto in A minor has perhaps overshadowed the composer himself.
 This concerto was also included in Barbara Barber's Solos for Young Violinists, Vol.3.

 - Violin Concerto No.1 in A minor